 Booking.com is my absolute favourite site to book my accommodation.
 I love that most properties have free cancellation, so as soon as I know when I am going away I can book something I can cancel to know I have somewhere to stay, then I can keep looking in case a cheaper property comes up or I simply change my mind

 Not all hostels are on Booking.com, but many of them are on Hostelworld, so this is my go-to website to check on hostel prices and availability

-Viator is the largest tour website that I know of.
+Viator is the largest of the tour resources that I know of.
 There are tickets and tours on here for almost anything you can think of.
 I often check here and compare with attraction entry tickets and discovered Viator can sometimes be cheaper than at the venue itself.
 Viator is also good for airport transfers, wifi hotspots and city tourist passes.